itscodenation/int-fanpage-18-19-starter/README.md

 ## Day 3
 #### CSS
 - [ ] Using the box model properties, style your thumbnails on the gallery page.
-- [ ] Save and submit your Fanpage website using the link on the Daily Session Document.

 #### Wrap
 - [ ] Push your changes!